 - Pain and Suffering:

 What they missed was that she had a subarachnoid hemorrhage.
-Complications from this hemorrhage left her brain permanently damaged and would require contact medical attention for the rest of her life.
+Complications from this hemorrhage left her brain permanently damaged and would require medical attention for the rest of her life.
 She sued the hospital for damages.

-Apparently, the defendants openly agreed to the fact that they breached the relevant medical standard of care; therefore, the sole issue at trial was the amount of damages appropriate for the plaintiff.
+The defendants openly agreed to the fact that they breached the relevant medical standard of care; therefore, the sole issue at trial was the amount of damages appropriate for the plaintiff.
 The jury decided that $1,328,000 was fair.

-2013; New York; $1,000,000 Jury Award:
+2013, New York: $1,000,000 Jury Award

 The defendants countered that the patient’s medication for alcoholism defeated his immune system and made his death inevitable.
-Also, they replied that his hypertension and diabetes might have contributed as well to his death.
+Also, they replied that his hypertension and diabetes might have contributed to his death.
 The jury sided with the decedent and awarded the estate $1,000,000.
 In their opinion, the deficient care of the ER staff was the main factor in his death.